First time skydiving tips for Australian skydiving.

 So, after reading through this list and you are considering a tandem skydive, there are a couple of things you need to do the night before you jump.
 Abstain from alcohol and drugs!
 If you arrive drunk or hung over, the tandem master will not take you up in the plane.
 Hung over passengers have a habit of throwing up… not much fun for you and definitely no fun at all for the tandem instructor you are attached to.
 Anyway, it is said the beer tastes much better after the jump, then before!

 I think if you’ve got this far in the article then you are ready to book your tandem skydive.
 Congratulations.
 Now its time to choose, and fortunately Break Loose has one of the largest selections of skydiving options from around Australia.
-In fact we have you skydiving in Queensland at Mission Beach and Cairns, the Whitsundays and Brisbane.
-In New South Wales your options are Byron Bay, Newcastle, the Hunter Valley, Sydney and Wollongong.
-In Victoria there is Nagambie, Melbourne, and the Great Ocean Road.
-South Australia we have a jump site near Adelaide.
-In Western Australia there is Perth, York, Busselton, Rockingham Beach, Rottnest Island and Jurien Bay.
+In fact we have you skydiving in Queensland at Mission Beach and Cairns, the Whitsundays, Fraser Island, Bribie Island and Brisbane.
+In New South Wales your options are Byron Bay, Newcastle, the Hunter Valley, Sydney, Wollongong and Goulburn.
+In Victoria there is the wine region of Yarra Valley, Nagambie, Melbourne, and the Great Ocean Road.
+South Australia we have a jump sites near Adelaide.
+In Western Australia there are jump sites at York, Busselton, Rockingham Beach, Rottnest Island and Jurien Bay.
 You can skydive over beaches, the countryside, there are island views and island landings.
 Don’t forget, if you want to give someone a gift then our Skydiving Gift Vouchers are also available.